clear-street/docs/sftp.md

 ### Monthly Content

 On a monthly basis, account statements are delivered to the `YYYY/MM/monthly` folder.
+These files are only created at an account level.
 These statements are in PDF human readable format and are not expected to be machine readable.
 There is a statement generated per account.
 The file has the following naming convention:

 ```
 {Date in YYYMM Format}_{Identifier_Name}_statement_{SHA256 Hash of the data}.csv